donpedro/tap-ts-starter/README.md

     - Go to AWS S3 service
     - You should find a bucket called "fdsa-trigger-bucket", this is where you can drop a file that will be processed by the Lambda function.
     - Drop a file, Go to AWS CloudWatch, go to logs, go to the correct function, and you should see a log of the file that was dropped.

+### Testing

+We are using [Jest](https://facebook.github.io/jest/docs/en/getting-started.html) for our unit testing.

+So far `src/parse-mime.ts` is the only module that is being tested.

+In the folder `test` there is a file `parse-mime.test.ts` which is the Jest test case for testing the parser.

+It works by first reading two files:

+- One is the test data, in this case .eml files
+- Second is a .json file that contains an expected result if we ran `src/parse-mime.ts` on the test file

+These two files are passed into a "matcher" which is a jest function used to check that values meet a certain condition.
+We are checking if the expected result file matches what we actually get when we run `src/parse-mime.ts`.

+#### To add a test case:

+- Add a .eml file to the `testdata/emails` folder
+  - Run the VS Code debugger with the configuration `Debug mime parser` while your new test file is open on the screen.
+  - Copy the output from the debug console
+  - Run the copied result through this [JSON-validator](https://jsonlint.com/) in order to check is JSON is valid and to format in a more readable way
+- Add a .json file to the `testdata/testoutput` folder
+- Take the newly formatted JSON and paste it into your test output file
+- In "email.test-config.json" there is an array of JSON objects.
+Each object has two properties: `testdata` and `expectedresult`.
+Add a new object with your new file names.
+- The tester will now run through all tests including the newly added test case

+To run the tester: run the command `npm test`

+As the tester runs it will print which files are being tested

+Example: `Tested data input: test.eml with expected output: Otest.json`

+If a test case fails, the files it failed with will be the last files printed.

+​